pablokimon/Latent_Customers/README.md

-# latent-customers
+# Reverse Engineering Shopping Lists
+## 10,000,000 grocery baskets, 10 trips to the store.

 <img src = "./img/rgci/RGCI_logo_final_small.png" width="250" />

 Rainbow Grocery is a 25,000 square foot Natural Food store that does about $1,000,000 in sale per week.
 They have been a fixture of San Francisco since 1975 and have a register system designed in the 80's.
+Rainbow Grocery doesn’t have a method to analyse their customers baskets.

+# The Problem: How can Rainbow Grocery analyse their customers without a loyalty program?

-Rainbow is unique in that is
+Rainbow is unique in that it is:
-* vegetarian,
+* vegetarian
-* maintains a selection of 30,000 items,
+* maintains a selection of 30,000 items

-*emphasis on fresh produce,
+With an emphasis on:
+* fresh produce
 * bulk ingredients (from oats to beans and spices to teas)
 * extensive supplements and body care sections